 Occasional sanitary sewer overflows have occurred in the District due to root intrusions and debris.
-There are currently no known specific reaches of hydraulic restriction in the District's collection system.
+There is one known specific reache of hydraulic restriction in the District's collection system, west of Lindero Lane in the North Unit 1 development.
 Some areas do have limited hydraulic gradients, which have caused issues when excessive debris is present.
 These areas have been added to the "hot spots" list for maintenance.
-The table below shows the number of SSOs per year.
+The table below shows the recent number of SSOs per year.